arcusfelis/xapian-erlang-bindings/doc/gsoc2012_app.md

 April - May 21th
 ----------------

-* There are 4 weeks of "community bonding" after accepted students are announced. *
+_There are 4 weeks of "community bonding" after accepted students are announced._

 Read more about Xapian and its API.
 Write examples by hands.
 Understand how blocks are working, splitting classes on groups.

 Creating an OTP application.
 Make a rebar plugin for easy configuration of building process.
-Create functions to connent to a database.
+Create functions to connect to a database.

 Create datasets for testing.
 Develop and write tests.